By Leocadia Bongben

 Implications of the decline for animals and man

-WWF country Director explains that animal and plant species play a role in the ecosystem.
-Forest elephants, for example, called forest engineers because they allow the creation of trails, which facilitate irrigation in the forest.
-Forest elephants allow the removal of small bushes making way for late succession trees, trees whose forest power play a role in the sequestration of CO2, to grow to provide good forest cover.
-If forest elephants disappear, this will have an impact not only on this species but also on the other animal and plant species in the forest.
-The impact is on the ecosystemic services that these animal species provide in terms of carbon sequestration, in terms of irrigation, which will also decrease or stop.
+WWF Country Director explains that animal and plant species play a role in the ecosystem.
+Forest elephants, for example, are called forest engineers because they allow the creation of trails, facilitating irrigation in the forest.
+Forest elephants permit the removal of small bushes, making way for late succession trees, trees whose forest power plays a role in the sequestration of CO2, to grow to provide good forest cover.
+If forest elephants disappear, this will impact not only this species but also the other animal and plant species in the forest.
+The impact is on the ecosystemic services that these animal species provide and carbon sequestration through irrigation, which will also decrease or stop.

-Humans will feel this through the rarity of species for consumption, not only for the species that are likely to be consumed but also for the fruit plants collected for food.
-Also, in terms of the quality of breathing air and the drinking water.
+Humans will notice this in the scarcity of species for consumption, not only in the species that are likely to be consumed but also in the fruit plants collected for food, as well as the quality of the air and water.

 Implications for the Congo Basin

-When deforestation rates in the Amazon climb between 20 and 25%, this will be the tipping point for the Amazon, though still considered a carbon well today because of its ability to absorb carbon, but may become a source of CO2 emissions if teh trend is not reversed.
+When deforestation rates in the Amazon climb between 20 and 25%, this will be the tipping point for the Amazon, still considered a carbon well today because of its ability to absorb carbon but may become a source of CO2 emissions if the trend is not reversed.

-Coral reefs, (the third key point ) are in danger due to the rising ocean temperatures due to global warming.
-Coral reefs are a buffer when it comes to waves; like a sponge, they can absorb part of the flow and reduce the intensity of the waves, which reduces the risk of flooding.
+Coral reefs (the third key point) are in danger due to rising ocean temperatures resulting from global warming.
+Coral reefs are a buffer to waves; they act like a sponge, absorbing part of the flow and reducing intense waves and the risk of flooding.
 Due to the rising ocean temperatures, this sponge is crumbling.
 The impact is that about 330 million people living in coastal areas are at risk of flooding and the increasing intensity of the waves.

-There are global frameworks; agreements, the most famous of which is the Paris Agreement, which sets the global temperature rate at a 1.5% increase that we must contain.
-There exist different international conventions: the Convention on Biological Diversity and the United Nations Convention on Climate Change.
+There are global frameworks and agreements, the most famous of which is the Paris Agreement, which sets the global temperature rate at a 1.5% increase that we must contain.
+There is also the Convention on Biological Diversity COP16 and the United Nations Convention on Climate Change COP29.

 The convention on biodiversity is currently being held in Cali, Colombia, the COP16 on biodiversity, and in a few weeks, we will have the COP29 in Baku, Azerbaijan.
 Climate platforms are avenues where decision-makers must pass from speech to action.